NIH-NCPI/ncpi-fhir-platform-evaluation/README.md

 Alternatively, you can do both with a single command:
     pip install -e .

-(users can drop the -e argument if they aren't planning to perform any debugging)
+(users can drop the -e argument if they aren't planning to make any changes to the tests themselves)

 I find it easier to debug using the "develop" option.
 Once the test suite is more stable, it will probably be preferable to not use the develop option unless the user plans to make changes to the test suite itself.